 The Day of the Lord Will Come

-14 Therefore, beloved, since you are looking for these things, be diligent to be found by Him in peace, spotless and without blame.
-15 And consider that the longsuffering of our Lord means salvation—as also our beloved brother Paul, according to the wisdom given to him, has written to you.
-16 Indeed, he has done the same in all his letters, speaking in them of these matters.
-His letters contain some things that are difficult to understand, things that untaught and unstable twist to their own destruction, as they also do with the rest of the scriptures.
-17 Therefore, beloved friends, since you know all this ahead of time, guard yourselves carefully lest, being carried away by the error of unprincipled men, you fall from your own steadfastness; 18 but instead, grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-To Him be the glory both now and until10 the day of eternity.
-Amen.
+14 Therefore, beloved friends, since you are eagerly waiting for these things, make every effort to be found by him in peace, spotless and blameless.
+15 And regard the patient forbearance of our Lord as salvation—just as our beloved brother Paul, according to the wisdom given to him, also wrote to you.
+16 Indeed, he addresses these matters in all his letters,13 which do contain certain things that are hard to understand, things that the untaught and unstable twist to their own destruction, as they also do with the rest of the scriptures.
+17 Therefore, beloved friends, since you know all this ahead of time, see to it you are not led astray by the error of unprincipled men, and so fall from your own steadfastness.
+18 Instead, you must keep on growing in the grace and knowledge of our Lord and Savior Jesus Christ, to whom be the glory, both now and until14 the day of eternity.

 - Lit.
 Where is the promise of his coming?